Tel: 02 4380 8200

 If you have a severe or life-threatening illness or life-threatening injury such as loss of consciousness, cardiac arrest, severe bleeding that cannot be controlled, severe difficult breathing, sever chest pain, or major accident please call 000 or attend your local Emergency Department.

-We are open form 9am to 7pm, Monday to Saturday and 3pm to 7pm on Sunday.
+We are open 6 days from 9am to 7pm, Monday to Saturday.

 If it is an emergency, please dial 000 now.

 Yes.
-You can have you blood test within our practice with Laverty Pathology Monday to Friday 4pm to 7pm.
+You can have you blood test within our practice with Laverty Pathology Monday to Friday 9 am to 12 noon (temporarily closed) or at their North Gosford location or at Douglas Hanly Moir Pathology on William Street.

-X-rays are done at PRP on William Street, which is 5 minutes walking distance from SMG.
+X-rays are done at PRP on William Street, which is a 5-10 minutes walking distance from SMG.

 There are a few pharmacies and chemist within a walking distance from the location of SMG.
 They include Chemist Warehouse and Phillips Pharmacy inside the Imperial Centre